markstringer-dti/markstringer-dti.github.io/dti.md

 [I don't know if we need this -- do I keep this promise?
 Do I talk about discovered value and discovered trouble?]

 Let's just think back to the quote at the beginning of this chapter.
-Working software is "sufficiently advanced technology" and people respond to it as if it is magic.
+If there's anything that counts as "sufficiently advanced technology," working software is it.
+People definitely respond to it as if it is magic.
 People respond to working software.
 They respond instantly.
 They respond automatically and with emotions.
 When they press a button, or click on a picture, they have an expectation of what will happen.
 Working software creates needs, expectations and it evokes emotions: delight, joy, frustration and anger.
 This is a very different response than a checklist of functionality in a requirements document.
-That means that the only way to find out how users are going to respond, is to put actual working software in their hands.
+That means that pretty much the only way to find out how users are going to respond, is to put actual working software in their hands.

 And when you do put software in their hands, users will find ways of using it that you didn't expect, users will value aspects of the software that you didn't expect.
 Remember the swamp?
-When you build in the swamp, you will start to discover value, people will use what you've built in unexpected ways.
+When you build things in the swamp, you will start to discover value, people will use what you've built in unexpected ways.
 When people like something, they want more of it.
 And this leads to something called "pull".

 Up to the point where users find some way of using your software that they like, that helps them get done what they want or need to do, your